mofro/front-porch/content/asterion/characters/antagonists/C-Breakers.md

 ---

 ## Overview
-The Child Breakers are a notorious criminal organization specializing in child abduction, mutilation, and dark rituals.
+The C Breakers are a notorious criminal organization specializing in C abduction, mutilation, and dark rituals.
 They are one of the primary antagonistic forces in the campaign, known for their cruelty and exploitation of the vulnerable.

 ## Leadership
 - **Current Leader**: [[Dramatis-Personae#The Maestro|The Maestro]] (deceased)